max-ieremenko/ServiceModel.Grpc/docs/ClientConfiguration.md

 #### ServiceModelGrpcClientOptions:

-- IMarshallerFactory MarshallerFactory: by default is null, it means DataContractMarshallerFactory.Default
+- IMarshallerFactory MarshallerFactory: by default is null (DataContractMarshallerFactory.Default will be used)
 - Func\<CallOptions\> DefaultCallOptionsFactory: by default is null.
 Allows to setup default CallOptions for all calls by all clients created by this ClientFactory
-- IClientErrorHandler ErrorHandler: by default is null, it means error handling by gRPC API
+- IClientErrorHandler ErrorHandler: by default is null (error handling by gRPC API)
 - ILogger Logger: by default is null.
 Allows to catch possible output provided by this ClientFactory

 #### IClientFactory.AddClient\<TContract\>(Action\<ServiceModelGrpcClientOptions\>?)

-The method generates a proxy for `IMyContract` via Reflection.Emit and applies the configuration for this proxy.
+The method generates a proxy for `IMyContract` via Reflection.Emit and applies the configuration for proxy.

 ``` c#
 DefaultClientFactory.AddClient<IMyContract>(options =>